 When you consume too much water during exercise without adequate sodium, your blood volume can become too diluted.
 This condition is called hyponatremia and requires immediate professional medical care.
 Symptoms include nausea, vomiting, dizziness, confusion, headache, and intense fatigue.
 The longer the event, the greater the risk of hyponatremia if sodium is not replenished.

 However, the interaction of electrolytes and hyponatremia risk continues to be studied.
 The above-cited study on sweat rate in marathoners concluded that higher sodium loss in sweat did not increase the occurrence of hyponatremia.
 However, those runners also reported higher sodium intake during ad libitum fluid consumption during the race.
 So, we do not know how plain water consumption could have affected their risk.

 For a more in-depth analysis of electrolytes and hyponatremia, this article provides a thorough overview of recent research.
 If in doubt, take in electrolytes.
 Even if we don’t know for certain if they prevent hyponatremia, the benefits of electrolytes outweigh the possible risk.

 How to Consume Electrolytes

-Some popular options include:
+Some popular options include for electrolytes include: